stormsidali2001/graduation_IMRAD_introduction_analysis_SaaS/README.md

 # IMRaD Introduction Analysis Micro SaaS Platform

-This repository contains the core components for a microservices-based SaaS platform designed to help researchers and students analyze and improve the introductions of their scientific research papers.
+This repository contains the complete Next.js application (both frontend and API) for a Micro SaaS platform designed to help researchers and students analyze and improve the introductions of their scientific research papers.
 The platform leverages cutting-edge AI models to automatically identify and classify sentences according to their IMRaD (Introduction, Methods, Results, and Discussion) moves and sub-moves.

 ## Understanding IMRaD